What is Relative Humidity (RH) ?

 Relative Humidity is the degree of saturation, as it expresses as a percentage the amount of water vapour that air is holding relative to its saturated level.
 Saturated air is therefore at 100% RH.
 Air at 50% RH is holding only half of the vapour it could do at that temperature.

 If that same sample of air is cooled, the RH will increase because the maximum weight of water vapour that air can hold is reduced.
-Conversely, if the air is warmed, RH reduces as the air at is capable of holding higher levels of moisture.
+If the air is warmed, RH reduces as the air at is capable of holding higher levels of moisture.

 When measuring water vapour, it is expressed in terms of weight of water in a given weight of dry air.
 Usually this is in grams of water per kilogram of dry air.